 Seventh Ward students attended elementary school in the Mahoning or Lawrence Schools, and then attended junior high classes (grades 7-9) exclusively in the Mahoning School.
 Those wishing to continue their education could attend the New Castle High School, housed in the North Street School until the new high school opened on East Lincoln Avenue in the fall of 1911.

-In 1906 a new heating system was installed and a four-room annex, designed by architect W. G. Eckles, was built alongside the school to accommodate the increase of the student population.
+In 1906 a four-room annex, designed by local architect W. G. Eckles, was built alongside the Mahoning School to accommodate the continued increase of the student population.
 By the start of the Great War (World War I) in 1914 the school was home to about 600 children of all grades.
-At that time another annex, known as the Woods Building, was purchased for additional classroom use.
+The old Woods Building, located just behind the school, was soon purchased for additional classroom use.

 By late 1914 school officials were planning further upgrades and improvements to the school.
 However, before that could happen, the worst case scenario took place.
 On the night of Saturday, January 29, 1915, a raging fire swept through the main portion of the school and gutted the entire structure.
-Inadequate fire protection services in Mahoningtown led to a delay that might have saved the main school building from becoming a total loss.
 The adjoining four-room annex building suffered minor damage as well.
+Inadequate firefighting equipment in Mahoningtown, particularly the lack of a ladder truck, led to a delay that might have saved the main school building from becoming a total loss.

 For several weeks the students went to school for half-day sessions at various locations in Mahoningtown including at the Woods Building and in four different churches.
 On February 22, 1915, when the annex building was cleaned up, students started back at full-day sessions at all six locations.
 Meanwhile, the remains of the demolished school were cleared away.